ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/iOS/latest/protocols.md

 ### 6. invalidPin
-This function will be called by wallet SDK when the entered PIN was wrong and `app` user has to provide the PIN again.
+This function will be called by Wallet SDK when the entered PIN was wrong and `app` user has to provide the PIN again.
 Developers are expected to get the PIN from user again and pass back the PIN back to the SDK by calling  **delegate.pinEntered(_ userPin: String, passphrasePrefix: String)** .

 ```
 func invalidPin(